elunna/hackem/hackem_changelog.md

 - [x] Any item or object that is susceptible to being rusted, corroded, rotted, burned, or fractured can be completely destroyed via those methods unless fixed.
 - [x] Any item or object can be fixed (wielding the object and reading a scroll of enchant weapon while confused) if its material allows for it.
 - [x] Monsters can drink restore ability to cure cancellation, or you can hit a monster with a potion of restore ability to forcibly uncancel them.
-- [x] Cursed locking tools (keys/lockpicks/credit cards) have a 20% chance of breaking with each use, whether locking or unlocking.
-Artifact locking tools are not affected.
 - [x] Object materials – many objects and items can spawn made from something other than its base material.
 - [x] Object properties – various weapons and armor are sometimes created with magical properties.
-- [x] Changed chances of item randomly spawning with two properties to 1 in 666 (In Evil the chances are 1 in 100000!
+- [x] Changed chances of item randomly spawning with two properties to 1 in 666
+    - (In Evil the chances are 1 in 100000!
 K2 what?!)
 - [x] All edged weapons can be poisoned (ex: daggers, swords)
-- [x] Removed cursed weapons reverse hitting.
+- [x] Removed cursed weapons reverse hitting (was in EvilHack)
     - Cursed weapons will miss 25% of the time now instead of 20% to compensate.
 - [x] Launchers now contribute to damage.
+- [x] breakable locking tools (keys/lockpicks/credit cards)
+  - non-blessed have a 5% chance of breaking with each use, whether locking or unlocking.
+  - Rogues have only have a 1 in 60 chance of breaking a non-blessed lock pick.
+  - Tourist have only have a 1 in 40 chance of breaking a non-blessed credit card.
+  - cursed have a 20% chance of breaking each use.
+  - Artifact locking tools are not affected.

 - [x] All musical instruments can now break
     - Artifact instruments are safe from breaking on apply.
     - Cursed instruments break 25%, uncursed 10%, blessed 4%.
     - Higher chance if fumbling (Fumbling % = cursed %)
+    - If you are an elf, you will never break an instrument this way.

 ## Spells/Spellcasting